getgauge/taiko/docs/taiko_in_docker.md

 The reports will be available on the host machine in the `reports` directory after the run.

-## View Reports

-To see the reports on the host machine, volume mount the gauge reports folder by using the parameter `-v $(pwd)/gauge-reports:/gauge/reports`.
-Then the reports will be available on the host machine in the `gauge-reports` directory.

 ## A note on the flags used
 Taiko reads TAIKO_BROWSER_ARGS environment variable and passes the values as command line arguments to the chromium browser it launches.